subsquid/specs/smart-contract-roles.md

 - Strategic Round
 - Strategic Round II

-Each spending is subject to a clawback period during which `VETO` holders can cancel the transfer.
+Each spending is subject to a clawback period during which `VETO` holders can  the transfer.

 ## `GRANTS_ADMIN`